of Firefighter Tests

 no exaggeration to state that without a validation study, no physical

-ability test could survive a competent court challenge.
+ability test could survive a legal challenge.

 validity of tests.
 These include the Uniform Guidelines on Employee

 Selection Procedures or the professional testing standards promulgated

 by the APA and SIOP.
 In reality, most judges render judgements based on

 their own beliefs.
 Regardless, test developers should be aware that the